 The results of our experiments on MNIST and CIFAR-10 have showed that these PBB objectives give predictors with competitive test set performance and with non-vacuous risk certificates that significantly improve previous results and can be used not only for guiding the learning algorithm and certifying the risk but also for model selection.
-This shows that PBB methods are promising examples of self-certified learning, since the values of the risk certificates output by the training methods are tight, i.e. close to the values of the test set error estimates.
-We also evaluated our training objectives on large convolutional neural networks (up to 15 layers and around 13M parameters).
-Our results showed risk certificates with values not as close to the test set error estimate as in the MNIST experiments but still non-vacuous and relatively tight (18% of risk certificate for a stochastic predictor that achieves 14.6% of test 0-1 error).
-Note that to claim that self-certified learning is achieved would require either testing a given training method across a wide range or datasets and architectures (so as to experimentally validate the claim), or theoretically characterizing the problems on which a given learning method will produce tight risk certificates.
+This shows that PBB methods are promising examples of self-certified learning, since the values of the risk certificates output by these training methods are tight, i.e. close to the values of the test set error estimates.
+In particular, our results in MNIST with a small convolutional neural network (2 hidden layers) achieve 1% test set error and a risk certificate of 1.5%.
+We also evaluated our training objectives on large convolutional neural networks (up to 15 layers and around 13M parameters) with CIFAR-10.
+These results also showed risk certificates with tight values (18% of risk certificate for a stochastic predictor that achieves 14.6% of test set error).
+Note that to claim that self-certified learning is achieved would require testing a given training method across a wide range or datasets and architectures (so as to experimentally validate the claim), or theoretically characterizing the problems on which a given learning method is guaranteed to produce tight risk certificates.

 In future work we plan to test different covariance structures for the weight distribution and validate a more extensive list of choices for the weight distributions across a larger list of datasets.
 We also plan to experiment how to approach the well-known dominance of the KL term in the optimisation of these objectives.
 Data-dependent priors seem like a promising avenue to do so.
-We will also explore deeper architectures.
+We also plan to explore deeper architectures.
 Finally, we plan to study risk certificates for the ensemble predictor.
 We also plan to study different ensemble methods, for instance the one that Thiemann et al. (2017) used with SVMs looks promising, it would be interesting to explore such method (and others) with neural networks.